sigsum/sigsum/doc/design.md

 since the data structures being exchanged are primitive enough.

 The signer submits their shard hint, checksum, signature, public verification key and domain hint as ASCII key-value pairs.
 The log verifies that the public verification key is present in DNS and uses it to check that the signature is valid, then hashes it to constructs the Merkle tree leaf as described in Section 3.1.

-When a submitted logging
-request is accepted, the log _tries_ to incorporate the submitted leaf into its Merkle tree.
-There are however no _promises of public logging_ as in
-Certificate Transparency.
-Therefore, sigsum logs do not provide low latency -- the signer has to wait for an inclusion proof and a cosigned tree head.
+When a submitted logging request is accepted, the log _tries_ to incorporate the submitted leaf into its Merkle tree.
+There are however no _promises of public logging_ as in Certificate Transparency.
+Therefore, sigsum logs do not provide low latency---the signer has to wait for an inclusion proof and a cosigned tree head.

 #### 3.2.3 - Wait for witness cosigning
 Sigsum logs periodically freeze the most current tree head, typically every five minutes.
 Cosigning witnesses poll logs for so-called _to-sign_ tree heads and verify that they are fresh and append-only before doing a cosignature operation.
 Cosignatures are posted back to logs so that signers can easily fetch finalized cosigned tree heads.

 It thus takes five to ten minutes before a signer's distribution phase can start.
 The added latency is a trade-off that simplifies sigsum logging by removing the